 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roofs are pitched and slated, with a mix of stone and metal ridging.
-There are flat dormer roofs which are covered with a mix of felt and lead, although it was not possible to view these on the basis of a ground level inspection.
-There is a flat lead covered platform section of roof to the extended part of the building.
-A ceiling hatch in the bathroom provides access into the apex roof space, and a limited inspection of the eaves roof void to the north most part of the building was undertaken.
-The roof is of timber frame construction overlaid with sarkingboard. and there is horse hair beneath the slates where seen.
-The roof voids are uninsulated.
-The landing eaves hatch was sealed and the roof void was not accessed.
+The main roof is pitched and laid in profiled concrete interlocking tiles, with tiled ridging and pointed verges.
+A hinged ceiling hatch in the hall provides access into the attic roof space via a metal sliding ladder.
+The roof is formed with prefabricated timber trusses, which are overlaid with gyproc plasterboard sarking, and there is a felt membrane beneath the tiles.
+The attic is insulated above the ceilings.
+There is a flat felt covered roof over the utility room and cloakroom.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+The rainwater fittings are formed in a mix of aluminium and PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction which are pointed and painted externally.
-The walls of the extension are of cavity block/brick construction which are externally rendered.
+The main walls are of cavity block/brick construction, which are roughcast externally with reconstituted stone features.
+The walls have been drilled to install cavity insulation.
+Fresh air intakes on the base of the walls provide ventilation to the sub-floor areas.